brendanmapes/brendanmapes.github.io/docs/index.markdown

 layout: page
 ---

 Welcome to my site.
 It's a work in progress.
-For now I've collected a sample of projects I've worked on and some stuff I've been reading.
+So far I've collected a sample of projects I've worked on and some stuff I've been reading.